 Roel Vento et al v.
 Tom Taylor et al. An affiliate of Simon Group is a defendant in litigation entitled Roel Vento et al v.
 Tom Taylor et al., in the District Court of Cameron County, Texas, in which a judgment in the amount of \$7,800 was entered against all defendants.
 This judgment includes approximately \$6,500 of punitive damages and is based upon a jury's findings on four separate theories of liability including fraud, intentional infliction of emotional distress, tortious interference with contract and civil conspiracy arising out of the sale of a business operating under a temporary license agreement at Valle Vista Mall in Harlingen, Texas.
 Simon Group appealed the verdict and on May 6, 1999, the Thirteenth Judicial District (Corpus Christi) of the Texas Court of Appeals issued an opinion reducing the trial court verdict to \$3,364 plus interest.
 Simon Group filed a petition for a writ of certiorari to the Texas Supreme Court requesting that they review and reverse the determination of the Appellate Court.
-The Texas Supreme Court has not yet determined whether it will take the matter up on appeal.
+The Texas Supreme Court granted certiorari and heard oral arguments on October 4, 2000.
+A decision is expected to be rendered within the next few months.
 Management, based upon the advice of counsel, believes that the ultimate outcome of this action will not have a material adverse effect on Simon Group.